-While completing a degree in the Faculty of Arts and Science, a student may wish to take a course at another Quebec institution or at another university outside of the province.
-Students may do so for a variety of reasons (different course offerings, experience at another school, closeness to home, etc).
-In either case, courses chosen must count towards either the program or the degree.
+While completing a degree in the Faculty of Arts and Science, a student may wish to take a course, or courses, at a Quebec institution or at another university outside of the province or country.
+Students may choose to do so for a variety of reasons (different course offerings, experience at another school, closeness to home, etc).
+In all cases, courses chosen must count towards the program or the degree.
 Permission to transfer credits will only be given if this is the case.
 Prior permission to attend any institution is a must.

 Within Quebec (INTU – interuniversity)

 To participate in the Inter-university (INTU) transfer process, a student in the Faculty of Arts and Science must have an assessment GPA of at least a 2.00 and at least 24 Concordia University credits on record.

 Upon completion of the course, credits and grades are transferred to the student's Concordia academic record once an official transcript is received from the host institution.
 This is an automatic process.

 Outside Quebec (Visiting student)

 Students who wish to take courses outside Quebec must have a last annual GPA of 2.00 or above and at least 24 Concordia University credits on record.
 Students must receive prior permission to study elsewhere.
 The procedure to receive permission is to: